ghb24/NECI_STABLE/docs/pages/02_tutorials/02_basic_use.md

     - We also specify a seed with the `seed` keyword.
 FCIQMC is a randomised algorithm, and setting the seed simply ensures we get the same result every time (useful for testing or checking stochastic effects, for example).
 This keyword is optional.
     - We also must include the `totalWalkers` keyword, followed by the target number of walkers.
 Once this number is reached, NECI will enter variable-shift mode; that is, the shift will vary so as to keep the number of walkers constant.
 We wish to have a statistically significant number of iterations where the number of walkers is roughly constant, as we will see.
 In this case, we have `totalWalkers 50000`.
     - We must also include `tau` which is the size of the time step per iteration.
 The additional keyword `search` is optional but useful for stability.
-    - Another form of FCIQMC is i-FCIQMC, which uses "initiator" walkers to speed up the calculation.[^initiator] This is optional, but generally recommended.
+    - Another form of FCIQMC is i-FCIQMC, which uses "initiator" walkers to speed up the calculation.[@Cleland2010] This is optional, but generally recommended.
 Presence of the `truncinitiator` keyword in the `calc` block indicates i-FCIQMC, and `addToInitiator 3` means that any determinant with a population >= 3 will become an initiator.
     - Finally, as a mandatory subblock *inside* the calc block, we have the `methods` subblock, which necessarily ends with `endmethods`.
 Here, we simply specify what kind of calculation to do.
 We choose `method vertex fcimc`, which simply means to run an FCIQMC calculation.
 - Finally, we have an *optional* `logging` block which ends with `endlog`.
 By default, NECI will keep track of the population of walkers in a "POPSFILE", which is by default ASCII.
 Here, we wish to have an HDF5 POPSFILE which is generally better-performing.
 To do this, inside the `logging` block we have the `hdf5-pops` keyword.